OpenKit-Ltd/tikz-renderer/README.md

 }
 ```

 > ⚠️ Most programming languages (like Python, JS, etc.) have utilities for properly escaping multi-line strings for JSON.
 Avoid doing this by hand unless it's simple.
+This should be handled autonamtically in most cases but is important to consider if you're using something like Postman or Insomnoa to test the endpoint.

 ---